The Hospital Saturday Fund Privacy Notice

 If you make an application for a grant, we collect three types of information: your personal details, your medical details and financial details.

-The personal details we collect are: your personal and contact details including name, address, date of birth, email address and telephone numbers, your occupation and the ages of any dependant children.
+The personal details we collect are: your personal and contact details including name, address, date of birth, email address and telephone numbers, your occupation and the ages of any dependent children.

 The medical details we collect are: any medical condition, illness or incapacity you have (or have had).
-A copy of this information is kept securely by The Hospital Saturday Fund and our technology suppliers, Microsoft Azure.
+A copy of this information is kept securely by The Hospital Saturday Fund and our technology suppliers.

 The financial details we collect are a breakdown of the average weekly family income.
 This information will be used for the purposes of assessing a grant application.
-A copy of this information is kept securely by The Hospital Saturday Fund (and temporarily by our technology suppliers Microsoft Azure)
+A copy of this information is kept securely by The Hospital Saturday Fund (and temporarily by our technology suppliers).

 The payment details you provide will be used for electronic payments to be made to the account you provide.
-A copy of this information is kept securely by HSF health plan.
+A copy of this information is kept securely by The Hospital Saturday Fund.

 Site usage information